 We spent every day at the center.
 Kids would drop by at all hours.
 Many of them were not working or attending school.
 The center was a kind of home away from home.
-We talked to the kids, played ping pong, wrestled, boxed, played chess sang, danced, played piano, listened to records, watched TV, and read.
+We talked to the kids, played ping pong, wrestled, boxed, played chess sang, danced, played piano, helped them find jobs, listened to records, watched TV, and read.

 JOBS JOBS JOBS

 Jobs were always difficult in the inner city.
 Capable hard working people could get jobs but they did not pay very much.
 And many of our kids had very poor work skills and attitudes.
 You would line someone up with a job, and they would last a day or two, and then quit, or just not bother to go back after one or two days.
 Successful people who could find and hold jobs would move out of the neighborhood.